 The improvements in the E3900 chip can be traced to its infinitesimal circuitry.
 In contrast to the earlier E3800 line, which was released in 2013 with transistors measuring 22 nanometers, the new chip is based on Intel’s Goldmont architecture, which uses silicon wires only 14 nanometers long.

 The fate of Intel’s Atom brand was uncertain only several months ago.
 In April, Intel revealed that it had discontinued its line of smartphone processors and several reports prematurely declared that its Atom products would be canceled.
-But instead that decision cleaned the slate for Atom, which Intel refocused on industrial computers and cameras.
+But instead that decision cleaned the slate for Atom, which Intel refocused on growing markets for industrial computers and cameras.

 The E3900 delivers almost three times the graphics capabilities of Intel's previous embedded chips.
 It contains four image processing units, allowing it to prepare sharper and more colorful images for machine vision algorithms.
-Itseez, a machine vision start-up recently acquired by Intel, is working on specialized software for the E3900, said Caviasca.
+Itseez, a machine vision start-up that was recently acquired by Intel, is working on specialized software for the E3900, said Caviasca.

 The hardware also includes what Intel calls time-coordinated computing, which synchronizes clocks across an entire network of connected devices.
 It achieves timing accuracy within a microsecond for automotive cameras and the programmable logic controllers used in factory equipment.